heysidharth/ETH-AVAX-PROOF-INTERMEDIATE/README.md

 # Attendance Managment

-This is a simple example in which we made a smart contract called Hospital Management that maintains a mapping of patients and their admission status.
+This is a simple example in which we made a smart contract called Attendance Management that maintains a mapping of students and their attendance status as form of true and false.

 # Requirements

 Firstly construct an object having properties as follows:

-  1)"ID": It is an unsigned integer data type that represents the patient id.
+  1)"ID": It is an unsigned integer data type that represents the student id.

-  2)"Name": It is a string data type that represents the patient's name.
+  2)"Name": It is a string data type that represents the student's name.

-  3)"admitted": It is a boolean data type that tells patient is admitted or not.
+  3)"attendance": It is a boolean data type that tells student is present or not.

 # Mapping